Consumption Dependent Random Utility: Revealed Preferences

-In the previous section, we characterized the consumption dependent random utility model.
-In this section, we extend our discussion of this model in two ways with our end goal being to develop a hypothesis test of our model.
-First, we drop the assumption that we observe choice on every possible subset of $X^2$.
-Specifically, we assume that we observe choice probabilities for every set contained in $\mathcal{X}_{lim}\subseteq \mathcal{X}^2$.
-Using our Theorem \ref{CDRUM}, we develop a linear program that characterizes CDRUM regardless of the choice sets we observe.
-Second, we develop two hypothesis tests for CDRUM.
-The first hypothesis test is the natural extension of \citet{kitamura2018nonparametric} to our environment.
-The second hypothesis test builds on \citet{turansick2023alternative} as well as the characterizing linear program we develop in this section.
-We show that this second hypothesis test offers computational improvements over the extension of \citet{kitamura2018nonparametric} once there are four or more alternatives.
+In the previous section, we provided an axiomatic characterization of the consumption dependent random utility model.
+In this section, we extend our discussion of this model and take a revealed preference style approach in order to build toward a test of CDRUM.
+In doing so, we drop the assumption that we observe choice on every possible product subset of $X^2$.
+Specifically, we assume that we observe choice probabilities for every product set contained in $\mathcal{X}_{lim}\subseteq \mathcal{X}^2$.
+We develop two existential linear programs which characterize CDRUM on a limited domain.
+The first is the analogue of the linear program used in \citet{kitamura2018nonparametric} to test the static random utility model.
+The second uses our Theorem \ref{CDRUM} and is the analogue of the linear program used in \citet{turansick2023alternative} to test static random utility.
+We then compare the computational complexity of the tests implied by these two linear programs as well as the min max complexity of the column generation procedure proposed in \citet{smeulders2021nonparametric} applied to our environment.